 Chapter IV Establishment of Rules of Use

-Article 18
+Article 18 When conducting brokering business, securities firms shall, prior to using the Service, formulate their own rules of use, incorporate the rules into their internal control and internal audit systems and follow the rules of use.

 The rules for use in the preceding paragraph shall not be formulated for the interests of specific persons, and attention shall be paid to their rationality.

+When using the Service, securities firms conducting brokering business shall not violate the regulations related to securities firms entrusted trading and information security operations.

 Article 19 The rules of use in the preceding article shall include following items: